bkhadka2/Zyco-Text-Editor/README.md

 If you have any suggestions on what we should be doing for our final project, please commit those suggestions.
 I will be suggesting my recommendations in couple of days.
 Thank guys!!
 Happy tkinter!!
 ```

 # Tutorial for tkinter python
 ```
 https://www.geeksforgeeks.org/python-gui-tkinter/
 ```

+# **Note tkinter demo python file and screenshot added.
+Find the folder.
+# ***Also guys, do not name your file like tkinter.py because when you import tkinter file in your source code, it will actually try to import your python file instead of the framework itself.
+So name your python file other than "tkinter.py"